 Together, they support business units in staying operational by adopting various practices and strategies.

 In this article, we’ll explore the definitions, practices, and key differences between ITSM and ITOM.
-We’ll also guide you on choosing the right software for your needs and explain why InvGate Service Desk is a great choice.
+We’ll also guide you on choosing the right software for your needs and explain why InvGate Service Management is a great choice.

 By the end, you’ll understand how these frameworks connect and complement each other, driving operational excellence and superior service delivery.